swiftlang/swift-org-website/community/_forums.md

 ### Server
 [Server]: #server

-For developers to discuss erver focused capabilities supported by Swift.org and the Server workgroup.
+For developers to discuss server-focused capabilities supported by Swift.org and the Server workgroup.

-**[Development](https://forums.swift.org/c/server/serverdev)** - For developers to discuss the implementation of server focused capabilities developed by the Server workgroup.
+**[Development](https://forums.swift.org/c/server/serverdev)** - For developers to discuss the implementation of server-focused capabilities developed by the Server workgroup.

 **[Docker](https://forums.swift.org/c/server/docker)** - For developers to discuss the official Docker image support for Swift.